Leelu55/Articulus/README.md

 - [x] change TabNavigation library
 - [x] PlayerScreen: next word should slide in from the right instead of just be replaced
 - [x] PlayerScreen: show user the right article and give feedback for each chosen article
+- [x] include share button in FinishedScreen with android intent to share results in messenger

 #### Content Creation